 Water supply is impacted as communities grow, bringing increased demand to supply water to new homes, businesses, and industries.
 High capacity wells and an increasing number of wells, both private and public, can reduce the amount of recharge to surface waters, causing streamflow reduction, loss of springs, and changes in wetland vegetative communities.
+White Oak Springs has not experienced any losses in water capacity, however there are concerns as to water quality in the Town.
 The strains of meeting growing water demand from a sprawling population are starting to show.
 Statewide water use has increased 33% in the last 15 years and water tables are plummeting in many urban areas as the thirst for more water outstrips the land's ability to provide it.
 (Lisa Gaumnitz, Tim Asplund, and Megan R. Matthews, "A Growing Thirst for Groundwater", August 2004.)